PeterMosmans/apdfhelper/README.md

 This table of contents creates 4 table of content entries, for 'Overview 2024-2025' pointing to page 3, to 'January' on page 14, 'November' on page 28, with sub item 'Week 44' on page 29.
-The entries support one level of nesting, where sub items start with a single space.
+Entries support nesting, where spaces are used as delimiter.

 Then, if there are any named links in the document defined, extract them using `python apdfhelper.py links calendar.pdf > links.txt`.
 This outputs all named